Terrain and the Geography of Transaction Costs

 Connectivity, Infrastructure, and the Persistence of Distance

-Perhaps the most direct mechanism through which physical features shape wealth is the quality and density of connective infrastructure.
-Proximity to navigable waterways, major highways, and railways dramatically reduces the cost of trade.
-Historically, cities established at the mouths of rivers or along deep-water harbors—places like New York, Shanghai, and Rotterdam—became wealthy because their physical geography gave them privileged access to global markets.
-Inland and highland regions, lacking this natural connectivity, were forced to rely on slower, more expensive overland transportation.
-This initial geographical advantage has proven remarkably persistent, with wealth concentrations remaining tied to these historical trade routes for centuries.
+One of the most direct mechanisms through which physical geography shapes wealth is the quality and density of connective infrastructure.
+Access to navigable waterways, major highways, and railways significantly reduces trade costs.
+Historically, cities located at river mouths or deep-water ports—such as New York, Shanghai, and Rotterdam—became wealthy due to privileged access to global markets.
+Conversely, inland and upland regions lacking such natural connectivity rely on slower and more expensive overland transportation, entrenching economic disadvantages.

 The Digital Divide as a Physical Infrastructure Problem